Terms and Conditions

 3.5 MSE executes orders to the Customer’s requirements, and does not substitute one product for another unless requested by the Customer, or unless the product has been superseded by the latest version.
 To the extent that orders cannot be fulfilled completely from stock, the unfulfilled balance will (at the Customer’s option) either be put on back order to be fulfilled when MSE next has available stock, or be cancelled.

-4.1 While MSE will use its best endeavours to meet any stated delivery dates, time shall not be the essence of the contract and MSE shall not be liable for any loss or damage whatsoever, resulting directly or indirectly from late delivery.
+4.1 While MSE will use its best endeavours to meet any stated delivery dates, time shall not be the essence of the contract.

 4.2 All prices are ex works, and all or any costs of delivery will be charged to the buyer, or unless expressly stated otherwise in these terms and conditions of sale, or at the time of order.